 Hidden fees not only inflate costs, but they also erode trust between a healthcare provider and the courier service.
 Transparency is key in any business partnership, and medical logistics is no different.

-To avoid this mistake, healthcare organizations should do two things: demand transparency and actively audit.
+The Fix: transparency and actively audit.
 When selecting a medical courier service, ask for a detailed breakdown of fees.
 Ensure they disclose any surcharges for fuel, special handling, insurance, or anything beyond the base rate.
 Couriers that pride themselves on honesty will be upfront about their pricing.

 Mistake #3: Neglecting HIPAA and Compliance Protocols